'Tough time': Mother of mosque attack victim assaulted in aggravated robbery

 Greater Hornby Residents' Association member Marc Duff said it is incredibly sad and their thoughts go out to the family.

 "It's horrible the way people keep hitting the dairies.
-When you ram-raid a dairy or do an armed hold-up, you're effectively hitting at the heart of the community," he said.
+When you ram raid a dairy or do an armed hold-up, you're effectively hitting at the heart of the community," he said.

 Anyone with information that can assist police in their inquiries into this incident is urged to contact 105 and quote 220613/4102.